 During the event, financial counselors will be available to assist homebuyers with credit concerns and guide them through a pre-approved home loan process.
 The event will also feature information on down payment assistance, loan modifications and home improvement courses.

-SAN BERNARDINO - In recognition of Women’s History Month, Assemblymember Cheryl R. Brown (D-San Bernardino) honored groundbreaking women from the 47th Assembly District at her annual Women of Distinction event on Saturday, March 29, at the Sierra Lakes Country Club in Fontana.
+SAN BERNARDINO - Assemblymember Cheryl R. Brown (D-San Bernardino) honored outstanding men from the 47th Assembly District at her annual Men of Distinction program on Friday, June 20, at the Grand Terrace Community Center.

 The recognition event was attended by the honorees and their family members and included special appearances from Mayor Carey Davis, Mayor Pro Tem Virginia Marquez and Councilman Rikke Van Johnson, City of San Bernardino; Mayor Pro Tem Edward Palmer, City of Rialto; City Treasurer Janet Koehler-Brooks, City of Fontana; and Trustee Joseph Williams, San Bernardino Community College District.

 SACRAMENTO – Assemblymember Cheryl R. Brown (D-San Bernardino) issued the following statement in response to the budget passage: